marlonklc/my-ubuntu-setup/README.md

 # my-ubuntu-setup
-configure my apps and ubuntu (theme, configs)
+This project allow me install my personal apps, configure my ubuntu (themes, configs, etc) so fast.

 ### How to use